Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-annotations"></a>
 ## Is it possible to add annotations to a PDF?
-PDF.js is mainly written for *reading* PDF files, not editing them.
-Because of that we don't yet support adding any kind of annotations.
-We do however support rendering a number of annotation types for viewing.
+PDF.js is designed for *reading* PDF files, not editing them.
+Because of that we don't support adding any kind of annotations.
+However, we do support rendering annotations for viewing.

 <a name="faq-shortcuts"></a>
 ## What are the PDF.js keyboard shortcuts?